haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 		- Opener bonus is re-applied
 - De-couple hit effects from registering a hit
 - Figure out a neater way to specify hit properties
-- 2 out of the 3 longest files in the project are in input parsing, maybe it could do with a cleanup at some point now that rust is more familiar

 # Other trackers
 ![[Bug tracker]]